Alcohol Avoidance and Type 1 Diabetes

 have a good time than have to leave early!"

-Indications and Usage for GlucaGen® HypoKit® (glucagon [rDNA origin] for
+Indications and Usage for GlucaGen® HypoKit® (glucagon

-GlucaGen® (glucagon [rDNA origin] for injection) is a prescription medicine
+GlucaGen® (glucagon [rDNA origin] for injection) is a prescription

-if it is taken by mouth.
+does not work if it is taken by mouth.

 Important Safety Information for GlucaGen® HypoKit®:

-Do not use GlucaGen® if you are allergic to glucagon or lactose, have a tumor
+Do not use GlucaGen® if you are allergic to glucagon or lactose,

 Hypoglycemia may happen again after receiving GlucaGen® treatment.
-You must

-by mouth as soon as you are awake and able to swallow.
+of sugar by mouth as soon as you are awake and able to swallow.

 Tell your doctor about all medicines you take and all of your medical conditions,

 including if you are pregnant or breastfeeding.
-GlucaGen® may affect the way
+GlucaGen® may affect

 GlucaGen® may cause serious side effects including allergic reactions.
-Symptoms

-your skin (hives), swelling of the face, lips, tongue or throat, problems breathing
+on your skin (hives), swelling of the face, lips, tongue or throat, problems breathing

 or swallowing, very high or very low blood pressure, or fast or slow heart beat.